Hwang Sun-hong: FC Seoul

-On 21 June 2016, Hwang was appointed as manager of FC Seoul.
+On 21 June 2016, Hwang was appointed manager of another K League 1 club FC Seoul.
 He successfully finished the rest of the 2016 season by bringing the K League 1 title.
 However, his discernment in the transfer market was not good and newcomers chosen by him showed poor performances.
 He was also in severe conflict with veteran players Dejan Damjanović, Osmar and Park Chu-young, failing to control them.
 Due to his poor results in subsequent seasons, he finally resigned on 30 April 2018.

 Yanbian Funde

-On 14 December 2018, Hwang was appointed as manager of Yanbian Funde.
-He left the club after Yanbian Funde was disqualified for the 2019 China League One due to owing taxes in February 2019.
+On 14 December 2018, Hwang was appointed manager of Yanbian Funde.
+He left the club after Yanbian Funde were disqualified for the 2019 China League One due to their back taxes in February 2019.

 Daejeon Hana Citizen

-Daejeon Citizen was reorganised under the name of Daejeon Hana Citizen by its new owner Hana Financial Group before the 2020 season, and chose Hwang as its first manager on the recommendation of Huh Jung-moo, its director and Hwang's former mentor.
+K League 2 club Daejeon Citizen were reorganised under the name of Daejeon Hana Citizen by their new owners Hana Financial Group before the 2020 season, and chose Hwang as their first manager on the recommendation of Huh Jung-moo, their director and Hwang's former mentor.
 Hwang was criticised for his tactics by the board during the season and also came into conflict with Huh.
 As a result, he left Daejeon in the middle of the season.

 South Korea U23

-Hwang was selected as manager of South Korean under-23 team in September 2021, but worried a considerable number of Koreans due to his poor results in Seoul and Daejeon.
+Hwang was selected as manager of the South Korea under-23 team in September 2021, but worried a considerable number of Koreans due to his poor results at Seoul and Daejeon.
 He once again had difficulty bringing a successful outcome by being eliminated in the quarter-finals of the 2022 AFC U-23 Asian Cup after a 3–0 defeat to Japan.
-Afterwards, he won all seven matches in the 2022 Asian Games, making a chance to rehabilitate himself.
-He was also appointed as the interim manager for the senior national team on 27 February 2024.
+Afterwards, he won all seven matches at the 2022 Asian Games, making a chance to rehabilitate himself.
+He was also appointed interim manager of the senior national team on 27 February 2024.
 However, his managerial career did not go into reverse, with South Korea failing to qualify for the Olympic football for the first time in 40 years since 1984.
-His team was eliminated in the U-23 Asian Cup quarter-finals once more after suffering a shocking defeat to Indonesia.
+His team were eliminated in the U-23 Asian Cup quarter-finals once more after suffering a penalty shoot-out defeat to Indonesia.

 South Korea

-In February 2024, Hwang was also chosen as caretaker manager of South Korea, replacing the German manager Jürgen Klinsmann to prepare for the 2026 FIFA World Cup qualification against Thailand.
-Under his short-lived tenure, South Korea were held to a shock draw at home to Thailand 1–1, but managed to outplay the Thais 3–0 away to cement their top table position.
+In February 2024, Hwang was chosen as South Korea's caretaker manager, replacing Jürgen Klinsmann to prepare for two FIFA World Cup qualifiers against Thailand.
+Under his short-lived tenure, South Korea were held to a shock 1–1 draw at home, but gained a 3–0 away win.

+Return to Daejeon

+On 5 June 2024, Hwang received one more opportunity from Daejeon Hana Citizen, who were promoted to the K League 1 after he left.
+The continuation of his managerial career caused controversy, but he succeeded in helping them escape the relegation zone that year.
+The next year, his team finished second at the league, qualifying for the 2026–27 AFC Champions League Elite.